Runcorn

 Runcorn features high concentrations of group households, with a higher-than-average median household size

 Family households account for 76.5% of all households, including 37.8% couples with children, 24.6% couples without children, and 12.2% single parent families.
-Non-family households constitute the remaining 23.5%, with lone person households at 17.3% and group households comprising 6.2%.
+Non-family households make up the remaining 23.5%, with lone person households at 17.3% and group households comprising 6.2%.
 The median household size is 2.9 people, which is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households